Dylan Axelrod: Miami Marlins

-On December 11, 2015, Axelrod was signed to a minor-league deal by the Miami Marlins.
-Pitching for the AAA New Orleans Zephyrs, he was 9–7 with a 4.19 ERA in 25 starts (7th in the league), with a complete game (6th).
-He elected free agency on November 7, 2016.
+On December 11, 2015, Axelrod signed a minor league contract with the Miami Marlins organization.
+Pitching for the Triple–A New Orleans Zephyrs, he was 9–7 with a 4.19 ERA in 25 starts (7th in the league), with a complete game (6th).
+Axelrod elected free agency following the season on November 7, 2016.

 World Baseball Classic; Team Israel

 Axelrod pitched for Team Israel at the 2017 World Baseball Classic, in March 2017.

-Pitching coordinator
+At the opening tune of the Israeli national anthem “Hatikvah,” each Team Israel pulled out a blue yarmulke.
+Axelrod later donated his yarmulke to the Baseball Hall of Fame.

+Coaching career

+Los Angeles Angels

-In January 2020 Axelrod joined the Los Angeles Angels organization as a Pitching Coordinator.
+In January 2020, Axelrod joined the Los Angeles Angels as a pitching coordinator.
+Following the 2023 season, Axelrod was let go by the Angels organization following Troy Percival's criticism of the use of iPads in player development.

+Detroit Tigers

+On December 28, 2023, Axelrod was hired by the Detroit Tigers to serve as the team's pitching performance and integration coordinator.

 Scouting report

-Axelrod's broad repertoire consists of a four-seam fastball (86–90 mph), a sinker (86–90 mph), a cutter (85–88 mph), a slider (80–83 mph), a curveball (72–76 mph), and a changeup (80–85 mph).
-The cutter is his least commonly used pitch.
+Axelrod's broad repertoire consisted of a four-seam fastball (86–90 mph), a sinker (86–90 mph), a cutter (85–88 mph), a slider (80–83 mph), a curveball (72–76 mph), and a changeup (80–85 mph).
+The cutter was his least commonly used pitch.